tbrown815/challengeaccepted/README.md

     ![Alt](/readme/updateStats.png "Edit activity screenshot")

-*   The list of recent activies also presents the user with an 'delete' link.
+*   The list of recent activies also presents the user with a 'delete' link.
 This allows the users to remove existing activity stats.
 Lifetime steps and distance are updated upon delete.

     ![Alt](/readme/deleteStat.png "Delete activity screenshot")